 This article introduces several perennials known to attract hummingbirds.
 Learn about bee balm, red columbine, delphinium, hollyhock, and other plants (including two shrubs and a tree, just for some variety).

-But perhaps you enjoy the easy, consistent, inexpensive color that only annual landscape plants can bring to a yard?
+Perhaps you enjoy the easy, consistent, inexpensive color that only annual landscape plants can bring to a yard?
 They are great as summertime bedding plants in the North and for filling holes created by the petering out of early-season plants.
 But even in the chilly North, their value can extend beyond the summer season.
-This story tells you how to have a knockout fall garden of annuals -- on the cheap.
+This story tells you how to have a knockout fall garden of annuals—on the cheap.

 Warning: The project described in this tutorial may be addictive.
-There is something about these plants that gets into the bloodstreams of some people and drives them "out of their gourds."
-How else can you account for the existence (I do not jest) of "gourd societies?"
+There is something about these plants that get into the bloodstreams of some people and drives them "out of their gourds."
+How else can you account for the existence of "gourd societies?"
 Did you know that at the annual get-together in Ohio put on by the American Gourd Society, there is actually a contest to see who can make the best gourd hat?
 In fact, hardshell gourds can become addictive on two levels: both growing them and using them in crafts.

 If you have ever pushed a lawn mower around on a hot day, deafened by the engine's roar yet hoping it won't conk out, you have probably wondered, "Is there another way?"
 Well, yes, there is.
 Who says that x amount of square yards on your property must be planted with grass, instead of with groundcovers and other landscaping plants that you do not have to mow every week?
 Creeping thyme is one of my favorite lawn alternatives.